 - We have good links with the local police, and officers visit the school for assemblies focused on the law, on subjects like safety awareness and e-safety.

-- Through our extra-curricular clubs, children are actively encouraged to make choices, knowing that they’re in a safe and supportive environment.
+- Through our extra-curricular clubs, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.

-- We teach RE in each year group at Carleton Park.
+- We teach Religious Education (RE) in each year group.
 Our RE curriculum offers a broad and balanced education on a range of faiths and cultures.

 - We celebrate festivals from other cultures and faiths such as Chinese New Year, Diwali and Hannukah.